saifibnaezhararko/Accelerating-hybrid-quantum-classical-machine-learning-tasks-on-HPC-platforms/README.md

 * **Saif Ibna Ezhar Arko — Software Development Lead:** Dependency management, backend integration, CI/CD, data pipeline.

-* **Evelyn (Yueying) Wu** — **Quantum Machine Learning Researcher & Developer:** QNLP methodology; SpiderAnsatz model development; implementation of a `cups_reader`–`IQPAnsatz` sentence-pair QNN using lambeq’s `PytorchQuantumModel`; MC1 experiment and sentence-disjoint evaluation design; and development of reusable training, evaluation, benchmarking, testing, and reproducibility workflows.
+* **Evelyn (Yueying) Wu** — **Quantum Machine Learning Researcher & CPU Baseline Developer:** QNLP methodology; SpiderAnsatz model development; implementation of a `cups_reader`–`IQPAnsatz` sentence-pair hybrid QNN with a classical MLP head using lambeq’s `PytorchQuantumModel`; MC1 experiment and sentence-disjoint evaluation design; and development of the modular CPU reference pipeline for training, evaluation, benchmarking, testing, and reproducibility.
+This CPU pipeline serves as the reference architecture and correctness baseline for the team’s GPU backend implementations and performance comparisons.

 ## Docs